esmf-org/esmf/src/addon/ESMPy/doc/index.rst

 - There is no support for tripole or multi-tile Grids
 - ESMPy cannot use an ESMF installation that is built with external LAPACK support.
-- GridSpec format grids are cannot be read from file at this time.

 Testing related: